 You can transfer domain names to your account right from the dashboard.
 You’ll need an authorization code from your current domain registrar.
 Once you go through all the steps in the dashboard, your transfer should complete in 7 days or less.

 iPage states on their hosting page that they offer unlimited disk space for customers as long as they’re compliant with iPage’s terms and conditions.

 When it comes to shared web hosting, “unlimited” disk space almost always has some caveats.
 If a website gets too big, it will eat up way too many server resources for a shared system to handle.
 When that happens, every website on the shared server can take a performance hit.

 iPage hosting has a disclaimer on instances where they’ve had to work with customers to reduce the number of files on their servers.
 As per their terms of service, they have a “soft cap” of 20,000 files on the disk space.

-Speed is necessary to running a successful website.
 The bandwidth you get from your web host is what determines how fast your site will ultimately be.

 Most shared hosting platforms claim to offer unlimited bandwidth, and iPage makes a similar claim with “scalable bandwidth.”

 The truth is, no shared server can actually give you unlimited bandwidth.
 But since most websites will never need more bandwidth than a shared server can provide, hosting companies say “unlimited” instead of getting into specific numbers.